NicoloCavalli95horses/KMS-web-testing/content/01 Notes/fuzzling.md

 Typically, fuzzers are used to test programs that ==take structured inputs.==

+> [!SUMMARY]
 >  An effective fuzzer generates semi-valid inputs that are "valid enough" in that they are not directly rejected by the parser, but do create unexpected behaviors deeper in the program and are "invalid enough" to expose corner cases that have not been properly dealt with.

 ==For the purpose of security, input that crosses a trust boundary is often the most useful:==
 - For example, it is more important to fuzz code that handles a file uploaded by any user than it is to fuzz the code that parses a configuration file that is accessible only to a privileged user